-For the three months ended March 31, 2022, four customers accounted for 24% ("Customer 2"), 35% ("Customer 1"), 13% ("Customer 3") and 11% ("Customer 4") of revenues.
-For the three months ended March 31, 2021, one customer accounted for 79% ("Customer 2") of revenues.
+For the six months ended June 30, 2022, four customers accounted for 22% ("Customer 2"), 26% ("Customer 1"), 24% ("Customer 3") and 18% ("Customer 4") of revenues.
+For the six months ended June 30, 2021, one customer accounted for 69% ("Customer 2") of revenues.
 In all cases, there is no minimum contract value stated.
 Each contract covers an agreement to deliver a rail inspection portal which, once accepted, must be paid in full with 30% or more being due and payable prior to delivery.
 The balances of the contracts are for service and maintenance which is paid annually in advance with revenues recorded ratably over the contract period.
 Each of the customers referenced has the following termination provisions:

-- · Customer 1, termination can be made, prior to delivery of products or services, in the case where either party breaches any of its obligations under the agreement between the parties.
+Customer 1, termination can be made, prior to delivery of products or services, in the case where either party breaches any of its obligations under the agreement between the parties.
 The other party may terminate the agreement effective 15 Business Days following notice from the non-defaulting party, if the non-performance has not been cured within such period, and without prejudice to damages that could be claimed by the non-defaulting party.
-Either party may terminate the agreement if the other party becomes unable to pay its debts in the ordinary course of business; goes into liquidation (other than for the purpose of a genuine amalgamation or restructuring); has a receiver appointed over all or part of its assets; enters into a composition or voluntary arrangement with its creditors; or any similar event occurs in any jurisdiction, all to the extent permitted by law. - For Customer 2, prior to delivery of products or services, either party may terminate the agreement between the parties upon the other party's material breach of a representation, warranty, term, covenant or undertaking in the agreement if, within 30 days following the delivery of a written notice to the defaulting party setting forth in reasonable detail the basis of such default, the defaulting party has not rectified such default to the reasonable satisfaction of the non-defaulting party.
-Failure to perform due to a force majeure condition shall not be considered a material default under the agreement.
+Either party may terminate the agreement if the other party becomes unable to pay its debts in the ordinary course of business; goes into liquidation (other than for the purpose of a genuine amalgamation or restructuring); has a receiver appointed over all or part of its assets; enters into a composition or voluntary arrangement with its creditors; or any similar event occurs in any jurisdiction, all to the extent permitted by law.